 Climate change models created by Climate Central, an independent organization of top scientists and journalists, show the devastation that rising sea levels could cause on coastal cities, including those in Greece, such as Piraeus and Thessaloniki.

-The models were created based off the findings of a peer-reviewed research paper written by scientists from Climate Central in collaboration with researchers from Princeton University and the Potsdam Institute for Climate Impact Research in Germany.
+The models were created based off the findings of a recent research paper written by scientists from Climate Central in collaboration with researchers from Princeton University and the Potsdam Institute for Climate Impact Research in Germany.

 The paper, like the projections, compares the future if we continue our current path of warming the planet without implementing substantial changes to reduce emissions to the status of the Earth if we take immediate steps to cut yearly emissions in half by 2030.

 Coastal cities such as Piraeus, Thessaloniki could be under water due to climate change